cloud-coder/cascon2018-slackapp/lab01-step02-getmoreinfo/README.md

    ```
 1. Deploy the update

+   Reuse the **parameters.json** configurations previously prepared from lab0, copying it to the same directory as your deploy.sh
+     ```
+     cp ../../lab00-preparation/parameters.json .
+     ```

    For linux or Mac user, you may need to add the execute permission first

    ```